 Non-identical (dizygotic) twins happen when 2 separate eggs are fertilised and then implant into the woman's womb (uterus).

 These non-identical twins are no more alike than any other 2 siblings.

 Non-identical twins are more common.
 The babies may be of the same sex or different sexes.

 Are you carrying twins?

 You might think you're carrying more than 1 baby if:

 - you seem bigger than you should be for your dates

 - you have had fertility treatment

-It is usually possible to find out if you're having twins through your dating ultrasound scan, which happens when you are 8-14 weeks pregnant.
+It's usually possible to find out if you're having twins through your dating ultrasound scan, which happens when you're 8 to 14 weeks pregnant.

 One-third of identical twins have separate placentas.
-This occurs when the fertilised egg splits before implanting in the uterus, up to four days after conception.
+This occurs when the fertilised egg splits before implanting in the uterus, up to 4 days after conception.